Pra-wnn/C-Client-Server-FTP/README.md

 # C-Client-Server-FTP
-A simple client server FTP made for Network Programming Class Project
+A simple client server FTP made for Network Programming Class Project for Linux Systems.

+NOTE: THIS PROGRAM IS MEANT TO BE RUN IN LINUX SYSTEMS .
+FOR WINDOWS THERE ARE FURTHER CHANGES NEED TO BE MADE.

 ![Image Example 1 ](https://github.com/Pra-wnn/C-Client-Server-FTP/blob/main/Screenshot%20(5909).png)